espressif/developer-portal/content/workshops/flowcode/05-i2c-expansion/index.md

 ## Over to you

 In practice the temperature and humidity are quantities that change very slowly.
-So there is no need to constantly rewrite

-Start with the program you made in the previous section.
+So there is no need to constantly rewrite the values on the screen.
+Develop a program that only redraws the values when they change.

-Add a SHT31 Temp / Humidity sensor from the Sensors component section.
-Adjust its properties as you can see here:

-You should have a panel that looks like this:
-Add two variables of type INT: Temperature and Humidity.
-Then develop the program you can see below.

-{{< figure
-    default=true
-    src="../assets/5-4-temp-hum-program.webp"
-    >}}

-## Video
+## Video and example file

 {{< youtube U0qznFTGxDU >}}

-## Resources

 A Flowcode example file accompanies this tutorial:
 - [5 - Expanding with I2C.fcfx](https://www.flowcode.co.uk/wiki/images/7/7a/5_-_Expanding_with_I2C.fcfx)

 Further reading: [Flowcode Wiki](https://www.flowcode.co.uk/wiki/index.php?title=Examples_and_Tutorials ).